-Staff: refers to all those working for or on behalf of Middlewich Primary School in either a paid or voluntary capacity, full time or part time.
+Staff: refers to all those working for or on behalf of the school/education setting in either a paid or voluntary capacity, full time or part time.
 This also includes parents and Governors.

 Child: refers to all children who have not yet reached the age of 18.
 On the whole, this will apply to pupils from our own school; however, the policy will extend to children visiting from other establishments